-The Department of Clinical Education provides a variety of programs, lectures, workshops, seminars and demonstrations to keep nurses up-to-date with current nursing practices and procedures.
+The Department of Clinical Education provides a variety of programs, lectures, workshops, seminars and demonstrations to keep APPs up-to-date with current nursing practices and procedures.
 And, as a teaching and research hospital, we provide an environment where inquiry is encouraged and learning is a universal goal.
 Internal grant funding is available for nurses to conduct research related to nursing pediatric concerns.

 Prince Scholarship & Sabbatical Awards

-The endowed Prince Scholar and Sabbatical Program provides grant support to nurses and APNs to attend continuing education via conferences, develop and implement a research proposal or implement education or a program to impact nursing practice at Lurie.
+The endowed Prince Scholar and Sabbatical Program provides grant support to nurses and APPs to attend continuing education via conferences, develop and implement a research proposal or implement education or a program to impact nursing practice at Lurie.
 Scholar funds are awarded up to $4,000 and Sabbatical funds are awarded up to $10,000.

-APN/PA Grand Rounds
+APRN/PA Grand Rounds

 Housewide Grand Rounds